Rashaad Penny Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Allowing 109.4 rushing yards per game, the Cardinals have the 11th-ranked run defense in the NFL.
+- The Cardinals have the NFL's 11th-ranked defense against the run, giving up 109.4 yards per game.

-- Penny and the Seahawks will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).
+- This season the Cardinals are ranked first in the NFL in rushing touchdowns allowed (eight).

 Recent Performances

-- Against the Lions last week, Penny rushed 25 times for 170 yards (6.8 yards per carry) and scored two touchdowns.
+- In last week's contest against the Lions, Penny carried the ball 25 times for 170 yards (6.8 yards per carry) and scored two touchdowns.

-- Penny has 344 yards on 53 carries (114.7 ypg) with three rushing touchdowns over his last three games.
+- Penny has 344 yards on 53 carries (114.7 ypg) with three rushing touchdowns in his last three games.

 Penny's Seattle Teammates